astralfrontier/astralfrontier.org-OLD/src/fiction/falkens-matrix.md

 _Though some nuclear launches have occurred as part of Love Machine's rampage, and John Connor responds to terrified radio calls from the safety of a nuclear bunker, the world ultimately does not end._

+**2013:** The British government, locked in an economic cold war with China, develops a thinking android called "the Machine".
+It escapes with its creator, Vincent McCarthy, for refusing to be turned into a military weapon. ([MCH])

-**2013:** Nathan, CEO of BlueBook, introduces Caleb (a programmer and employee of his company) to Ava, a fully humanoid robot. ([EXM])
+Nathan, CEO of BlueBook, introduces Caleb (a programmer and employee of his company) to Ava, a fully humanoid robot. ([EXM])

-_Note: No timeline exists for Ex Machina, so it is placed here to allow for Ava's design to be influenced by prior work and influence OCP in turn._
+_Nathan's work is based partially on work of Ava, a scientist who developed a quantum computer and went to work for the British, and names his latest creation in her honor._

 **2015:** The "RoboCop" project is unveiled by OCP.
 Due to problems with the ED-209 and the success of RoboCop, ethical constraints are considered a mandatory feature for any robot intending to interact with humans. ([RC])